|

 status will be during the OSCE exam?

-other candidates each standing in front of a closed door.
-Several
+hallway with several other candidates each standing in front of a

 Usually, you’ll need to read the instruction several times because